arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/Analyzers.md

     FOR doc IN someCollection
       FILTER doc.word IN TOKENS('a quick brown fox', 'text_en')
-      RETRUN doc
+      RETURN doc

-Runtime-plugging functionality for analyzers is not avaiable in ArangoDB at this point in time, so ArangoDB comes with a few default-initialized analyzers:
+Runtime-plugging functionality for analyzers is not available in ArangoDB at this point in time, so ArangoDB comes with a few default-initialized analyzers:

 * `identity`